Roles of the Trust

 - Deputising for the Executive Headteacher when out of school;

-- Being responsible on agreed days for the leadership of one of the academy organisations, supported by our Executive Principal in order to provide effective leadership capacity;
+- Being responsible on agreed days for the leadership of one of the academy organisations, supported by our Executive Headteacher in order to provide effective leadership capacity;

 - Providing HR support through long-term sickness management, capability procedures and management restructures.